LeoSaucedo/cog-nizance-old/story/Act_1_Meeting_Gilbert.md

 `[AS] =` The player is free to roam the room, and near the static television, there is a desk with elixirs in vials littering the desk, along with stacks of paperwork.
 The player is given the option to *inspect*

-`[AS] =` The television fills the screen, and an animatic*animation of an old time tune in black and white white cutesy old time styled cartoon people fill the screen.
+`[AS] =` The television fills the screen, and an animatic*animation of an old time tune in black and white cutesy old time styled cartoon people fill the screen.
 A title appears and reads *It’s not magic...
 It’s science!*.
 A scene proceeds to follow, showing scientists in the form of the old time style cartoon drinking elixirs and being granted with temporary magic-like abilities such as breathing fire, breathing underwater, and growing wings.
 The clip ends with a scientist giving a thumbs up and a crowd of people praising him with smiles and cheers with the words *Making sure humanity will be saved by the real heroes*.
 For a brief second, text scrolls across the screen saying: products most definitely NOT tested on children—keep away from them to ensure their safety.
 Do not use products if pregnant, depressed, anxious, ill, prone to seizures—and most definitely don’t use if you’re the *Hope*.

 Suddenly, an angry face of cartoon scientist pops up in the middle of the screen, followed by a few more angry scientist faces in either corner of the screen.